todo2088/DELL-OptiPlex-7040-Clover/README.md

 3. just run `setup_var 0x350 0x2` using this cmd line

 4. fine, the graphics is ok to boot up macOS

+### Know issue
+1. Just one DP port work

+   you need to switch to an other DP port and reboot, if no DP signal after you see the "white apple" startup logo.